Frequently Asked Questions

 The blood doesn’t stay on the top flannel.
 The liquid gets absorbed into the inner cotton layers.
 If your body expels clots during your period, you will find these on top of your pad.
 If your pad starts to feel wet it means it’s time to change it with a fresh one, just as with any other product.
 In fact many users report feeling less wetness and more comfort with cotton against their body as compared to sticky plastic pads.

 You should change your pad about as often as you would change a disposable pad, every 4 to 6 hours, as needed, depending on your flow.
 You will easily learn when it’s time to change.

 As with all new garments, especially underwear, you should wash new pads prior to using them.
 And there is another reason for this: New cloth pads are similar to new towels; after the first few washes cotton absorbency will increase, which is exactly their job to do!
 We have observed, to increase the absorbency of new pads, wash them 2-3 times with soap, soak them overnight or machine wash, and it will help so the liquid gets absorbed into the inner layers of the pad.

 Initial shrinkage is also normal to natural cotton material in the first few washes.
-We have added a few cm to each new pad to compensate for this.
+We have added a few centimeters to each new pad to compensate for this.
 And we suggest that after washing, you pull your wet pad into shape before hanging it to dry, just as you do with other cotton clothing.

 We suggest a minimum of 4 pads to change, wash and dry.
 Most women have an average of 6-8 pads.
 A few factors influence the number of pads that you need.
 Factor 1 is the intensity of your personal flow.
 Factor 2 is the frequency you wash your pads.
 Factor 3 is the time needed to dry.
 If the climate where you live allows fast drying you need fewer pads.
 You need enough dry pads readily available.